-Family tree for King Canute the Great, son of Sweyn Forkbeard showing:
+Family tree for King Canute the Great showing:

-Canute was born in 995 the second son of Sweyn Forkbeard and Gunhilda, his brother Harald had been born in 994.
+King Canute was born in 995 the second son of Sweyn Forkbeard and Gunhilda.
+His elder brother Harald had been born in 994.

 King Aethelred died in 1016 and his son, Edmund Ironside succeeded as King.
 Canute invaded and made steady gains.
 After the Battle of Assandun, 18th October 1016, Edmund Ironside agreed to share the rule with Canute.
-When Edmund died on 30th November Canute became King of England.
+When Edmund died on 30th November 1016 Canute became King of England.

 In 1018, Canute became King of Denmark succeeding his brother Harald and the following year travelled to Denmark to claim the kingdom before returning to England.
 In 1026, Denmark was facing attacks from Norway and Sweden.
 Canute sent English forces to support the Danes and they secured victory over the Norwegians and Swedes at the Battle of Helgea.

 Henry of Huntingdon was the first person to record the story of King Canute and the sea in the twelfth century.
-Canute was sat on a throne at the edge of the shore.
+His story states Canute was sat on a throne at the edge of the shore.
 He commanded the waves to stay back so that he did not get wet.
 When the tide continued to come in Canute said that it showed that no mortal could command that which was directed by God.